 While the judge will take the situation very seriously, he will also take the husband’s commitment to remain sober seriously and consider whether or not there has been subsequent domestic violence.
 In this case, if wife is otherwise ill-suited to care for the children, husband may be awarded primary custody.

-Keep reading to learn more from our Albany family violence lawyers.
+Keep reading to learn more from our domestic abuse attorneys in Albany.

 Let’s say husband and wife are in a fight and the fight turns violent.
 Husband injures wife and faces charges of domestic assault.
 Wife immediately files for divorce and petitions the court for full custody of the children.
 Husband promises the court that he will enter himself into counseling and make all the necessary changes to his life to manage his temper.

 In this case, the court might decide that husband’s promises are sincere.
 They may elect to award husband with monitored visitation.